Discerning Religious Life

 Discernment, initially, might then be considered a test of the will, that is to say to oneself;

-"I love Christ enough to sacrifice what I so deeply desire; marriage.
+"I love Jesus enough to sacrifice what I so deeply desire; marriage.
 I therefore submit myself to the direction of His Church.
 I do not trust in my feelings.
 But I choose the better way, until God reveals otherwise."
 However, this is not to mean that a vocation to the religious life should be forced.
-Rather, it is acknowledging our human predispositions and allowing the opportunity for the desires of one's heart to develop and blossom, rather than shutting the door before it ever had a chance to open.
+Nor does it mean that discernment is purely an intellectual exercise absent any input from our hearts.
+Rather, it is merely recognizing that we have powerful natural inclinations for human love, inclinations which can quickly overtake our lives and drown out any chance of following a higher calling.
+It is recognizing the "still small voice," the thought, the seed, and allow the opportunity for this seed to grow and blossom, rather than shutting the door before it ever had a chance to open.
 Saint Paul counsels us in the same manner; "Are you free of a wife?
 Then do not look for a wife.
 If you marry, however, you do not sin..but such people will experience affliction in their earthly life, and I would like to spare you that." - 1 Cor 7

 The Best Marriage

 It is therefore necessary during one's discernment to understand that religious life is not a "giving up" of marriage.
 Rather, it is an elevation of marriage, beyond this world, towards its ultimate fulfillment.
 It is to live, here on earth, an anticipation of our final destiny in heaven.
-Instead of marrying a fallible man or woman,religious marry Our Lord Himself (Yes, men too!
+Instead of marrying a fallible man or woman--who can never truly satisfy our hearts deepest desires--religious marry Our Lord Himself (Yes, men too!
 You must think mystically here!
 See section; All Are Created For Marriage.
 All believers are mystically the "bride of Christ", destined to be wed to the heavenly Bridegroom.
-Our souls are all therefore feminine in nature.
-If you are having difficulty with this, you may find these videos helpful; video course on the Theology of the Body).
+The saints often speak of the soul in the feminine for this reason).
 Instead of raising children, priests and religious adopt every soul as their spiritual child.
 Instead of devoting one's life towards the salvation of immediate family, priests and religious devote their lives to the salvation of the world.
 In this way, the consecrated life and ordination is everything that marriage is, but elevated to a higher dignity and perfection.
 It redirects man's natural desire for marriage towards a higher and more perfect end; towards the mystical marriage between Christ and His Church.

 When a mother explained this in simplified terms to her six year old daughter, the child responded simply; "Why would anyone want to marry a man when they could marry God?"
 Although her answer may be somewhat simplistic, nonetheless it does speak a certain truth.
 Jesus Christ is the perfect spouse of our soul; it is only He who can fill the natural void in our hearts perfectly.
 The better life, according to Our Lord, is to simply sit at His feet like the Magdalene, rather than Martha, divided over temporal matters (Luke 10:42).